-GOMBAK, 10 March 2018 – A new multi-cultural complex costing RM6.8 million with modern facilities for students named WADI BUDI was officially launched by the President of IIUM, Tan Sri Dr. Rais Yatim, on Friday (9 March).
+GOMBAK, 10 March 2018 – A new multi-cultural complex costing RM6.8 million with modern facilities for students named Wadi Budi was officially launched by the President of IIUM, Tan Sri Dr. Rais Yatim, on Friday (9 March).

-The opening ceremony was attended by Deputy Rector (Internationalisation and Global Network), Prof. Dr. Abdelaziz Berghout, Deputy Rector (Student Affairs), Prof. Dr. Syamsul Jamili Yeop, senior officials of the university, representatives from Students’ Representative Council (SRC) and some 50 students.
+The opening ceremony was attended by Deputy Rector (Internationalisation and Global Network), Prof. Dr. Abdelaziz Berghout, Deputy Rector (Student Affairs), Prof. Dr. Syamsul Jamili Yeop, senior officials of the university, representatives of Students’ Representative Council (SRC) and some 50 students.

-“WADI BUDI is not only to facilitate students in IIUM but rather to open the eyes of outsiders towards IIUM,” Tan Sri Rais added.
+“Wadi Budi is not only to facilitate students in IIUM but rather to open the eyes of outsiders towards IIUM,” Tan Sri Rais added.

-Among facilities available at the WADI BUDI are meeting rooms, surau, offices, cafeteria, VIP room, multipurpose hall, and workshop rooms for co-curriculum classes in cooking, sewing and pastry making.
+Among facilities available at the Wadi Budi are meeting rooms, surau, offices, cafeteria, VIP room, multipurpose hall, and workshop rooms for co-curriculum classes in cooking, sewing and pastry making.
 The facilities are intended to produce high-quality students in a variety of ways.